 If you took one look at that picture of a networking event and said “yeah…hard pass” then this article on networking tips for introverts is for you.

 Trust me, I know.
-Because after I RSVPed “yes” to a networking event I immediately started to think about the multitude of ways I could get out of it.
+Because I distinctly remember I RSVPing “yes” to a networking event a few years back and then immediately starting to think about the multitude of ways I could get out of it.

 Do I feel a cough coming on?
 Emergency appendectomy?
 An urgent need to wash my hair?